kate-parshyna/Disease-classification/README.md

 ### Training

 For classification used Tensorflow inception v3 model.
-At the entrance is a folder with dataset.
+Before starting the training you need to create a data structure.

 Folder structure:
 ````